singlethink/os2017-bsides-fox-hunt/README.md

 minutes while ID-ing and waiting for the start of its next transmit period.

-Data packets are encoded and transmitted via simile On-Off Keying using
+Data packets are encoded and transmitted via simple On-Off Keying using
 [Virtual Wire](http://www.airspayce.com/mikem/arduino/VirtualWire/).
 There are multiple packet formats, including: